-Brayton Academy recognises its moral and statutory responsibility to safeguard and promote the welfare of students and staff.
+Brayton Academy recognizes its moral and statutory responsibility to safeguard and promote the welfare of students and staff.
 We work to provide a safe and welcoming environment where students and staff are respected and valued.
-We are alert to the signs of various types of abuse including neglect and extremist/radical behaviours (PREVENT DUTY) and follow our procedures to ensure our students receive effective support, protection and justice.
+We are alert to the signs of various types of abuse including neglect and extremist/radical behaviour (PREVENT DUTY) and follow our procedures to ensure our students receive effective support, protection and justice.
 Brayton Academy expects governors, staff and volunteers working on behalf of the academy to share this commitment.

 Brayton Academy is committed to Safeguarding and promoting the welfare of all of its students.
 Each student’s welfare is of paramount importance and we believe that students have a right to learn in a supportive, caring and safe environment.
 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.

 If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at the academy such as their Form Tutor, Key Stage Directors, Head of Year, Child Protection Officer, a member of the academy’s Senior Leadership Team (SLT) or the academy’s Special Educational Needs and Disabilities Coordinator (SENCO).

 Talking about a problem helps, and if the problem cannot be resolved by the member of staff that your child has talked to, they will find other people to help.